assist-iot/assist-iot-documentation/docs/source/horizontal_planes/datamanagement/semantic_repository_enabler.rst

 ************
 Installation
 ************
-The installation procedure for this enabler is under development and will be documented in the next release.
+Will be determined after the release of the enabler.

 *************